jyucsiro/loci-integration-api/README.md

 ## Implementation
 Uses Sanic Asynchronous HTTP Service with the Sanic-Restplus plugin to generate API endpoint, and to auto-document the SwaggerUI.

+## Run

+docker-compose is included for an containerized local deployment

+## Test/Develop

+run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build` to build in dev model and run a container for running tests or development

 ## License
 The license of this document is TBD